 10. The condemnation of hell has no place in the gospel of grace

-Jesus’ gospel was not, “Come to God or you’ll burn in hell,” but “God’s kingdom is at hand and you can participate in it.”
+Jesus’ gospel was not, “Turn or burn,” but “God’s kingdom is at hand and you can participate in it.”
 He was not interested in scaring the hell out of people but inviting all to enter the kingdom of heaven.
-His invitation still stands.

 We haven’t been commissioned to preach the bad news of hell but the good news of the kingdom.
 As someone once said, “God never delights in people getting what they deserve.
 He is about saving us from what we deserve.”
 That’s grace.
 That’s the good news.
 And that’s the message the world most needs to hear.